josfeenstra/hedron/README.md

 # Design
 Hedron is designed to strike a balance between usability and expressiveness.
 It sacrifices A CGAL-level of expressivenes, in favor of a more simple and predictable API.
+Hedron strifes to be a unified modelling library, having support for many different types, which can elegantly translate into each other.

 # Stage: Pre Alpha